afganifajar/KNN-Classification/README.md

 # KNN-Classification
-Classification of seeds data using K-Nearest Neighbor Algorithm
+Manual classification of seeds data using K-Nearest Neighbor Algorithm without using ML library